bmcustodio/vagrant-archlinuxarm-rpi-img/README.md

 -rw-r--r--   1 bmcustodio  staff          36 Jul  5 00:01 .gitkeep
 -rw-r--r--   1 bmcustodio  staff  1073741824 Jul  4 23:50 ArchLinuxARM-rpi-2-latest.img
 ```

+## Resizing the Root Partition

+By flashing the generated images to an SD card you will end up with a root
+partition which is about 900MB in size, while your card may have a total
+capacity of 16GB.

+To expand the root partition in order to fill the whole card you can safely use
+`fidsk` and `resize2fs` as described in this [answer](https://goo.gl/9EkLJK)
+after you boot your Raspberry Pi.

 ## License